 What is a project management workflow?

-The more effort you put into building your project management workflow now, the less of a chance it’ll jeopardize the success of your project later.
+Keep in mind that the more effort you put into building your project management workflow now, the less of a chance it’ll jeopardize the success of your project later.

 How to create a project management workflow in 5 steps